 We know that divorce is a painful process.
 There are countless choices that have to be finalized, including what's going to happen to the house.
 There are generally two choices when it comes to real estate - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties would find it in their best interest to get an appraisal of the common real estate.

-Contact us if your needs include an appraisal for the purposes of a divorce or other division of assets.
+Contact us Appraisal Services of Brandon, Inc . is at your service if you need an appraisal for the purposes of a divorce or other allocation of assets.

 When the purpose of an appraisal is the division of assets, it requires a well-established, professional value conclusion that can be supported to a judge.
 Appraisal Services of Brandon, Inc . guarantees the very best in service with professional courtesy and well-supported conclusions.
 Through experience and education, we've learned how to handle the delicate needs of a divorce situation.

 FL attorneys and accountants depend on our analysis when ascertaining what the real property is worth for estates, divorces, or other disputes needing a value opinion.
 We have an abundance of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
 We submit appraisal reports that meet the requirements of the courts and various agencies.